Injured Bald Eagle Forces Washington D.C. Trains To Be Re-Routed

 The eagle was taken to the City Wildlife rehabilitation center in D.C.

-Travelers chimed in on the action, with many riders saying that they were fine waiting for a wildlife rescue.
+Travelers chimed in on the action, with many riders saying that they were fine waiting for wildlife rescue.
 One rider wrote that she would have waited all day for a good cause like rescuing an injured eagle.

 One individual waiting at the Metro Center tweeted that he was fine with the delay and praying for the bird’s rescue.